ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 You can find all of the code (incl. the original attempts in either the comments or commit history, IDA and Diaphora databases) on my [GitHub](https://github.com/ioncodes/LRR_RU_NOCD).
 The release section also contains the latest DLLs that can simply be dropped into the installation folder.
 These patches will ship with the official installers distributed over at [The Research Realm website](https://lrr.researchrealm.net/).

 ## The End
-This marks a huge milestone as a public No-CD crack was not available for this rare Lego version, and neither does any documentation on how the DRM works.
+This marks a huge milestone as a public No-CD crack was not available for this translation of the game, and neither does any documentation on how the DRM works.
 To this day, only people with legitimate copies of the game were able to run the game, and these copies of the Russian version are extremely hard to come by.

 During the research, we noticed that some other Russian versions have the same DLLs.
 It's currently unknown to us whether there are actually more lost/unfixed games and media, and we're currently trying to get our hands on them as well as finding volunteers for testing.

 Huge thank you to The Research Realm for trying to preserve a very important part of history!
 It's very sad to think that one day, these games might just be completely lost, and it's therefore very important to back everything up as early as possible and make compatibility patches.
-The Research Realm is currently led by the founder of [Manic Miners](https://manicminers.baraklava.com/) (a modern remake of Lego Rock Raiders) [Klavvy/baraklava](https://www.youtube.com/@Klavvy) - a current employee at The Lego Group.
+The Research Realm is currently led by the main developer of [Manic Miners](https://manicminers.baraklava.com/) (a modern remake of Lego Rock Raiders) [Klavvy/baraklava](https://www.youtube.com/@Klavvy) - a current employee at The Lego Group.
 Lego endorses the project as long as there is no financial incentive (e.g. donations, etc).

 I'd also like to personally thank [Macley](https://www.linkedin.com/in/wesley-de-vree) for answering any questions swiftly and testing the patches for me!